ruby-on-wheels/ruby-on-wheels.github.io/_posts/2017-05-06-turning-my-van-into-a-mobile-office.md

 After constant rainy days, I could finally install the solar panels and the roof-top antennas for my mobile WiFi router. :tada:

-While it was still raining I mounted the panels on plastic spoilers.
+While it was still raining, I mounted the panels on plastic spoilers.

 ![100 Wp solar panel mounted on spoiler](/assets/images/IMG_7640.JPG)

-The rain stopped in the evening so there was still enough daylight to prepare everything: cleaning the roof, marking the position for the panels and drilling two holes for the cables: one for the antenna cables and one for the panel cables.
+The rain stopped in the evening, so there was still enough daylight to prepare everything: cleaning the roof, marking the position for the panels and drilling two holes for the cables: one for the antenna cables and one for the panel cables.

 It was already dark when I put the [SikaFlex 252](https://www.offgridtec.com/sikaflex-252-weiss-montagekleber-solarbefestigung.html) adhesive on the spoilers:

 ![Spoilers with SikaFlex 252](/assets/images/IMG_7653.JPG)

-Protected and covered in bubble wrap I adhered the spoilers with the mounted panels on the alcove:
+Protected and covered in bubble wrap, I adhered the spoilers with the mounted panels on the alcove:

 ![Solar panels covered in bubble wrap on the alcove](/assets/images/IMG_7655.JPG)